Key pressures on air quality

 Status of Bathing Waters in Ireland

-The EPA report, Bathing Water Quality in Ireland 2022 has found that the overall quality of Ireland's bathing water remains high with 144 of 148 identified bathing waters meeting or exceeding the minimum required EU standard.
-These provide a high level of protection for bathers.
-More than three quarters of bathing waters were classified as Excellent with 117 bathing waters meeting the standard - up two from 2021.
-However, three bathing waters failed to meet the minimum standard and are classified as Poor.
+In Bathing Water Quality in Ireland 2023 the EPA reports that the overall quality of Ireland's bathing water remains high with 143 of 148 identified bathing waters meeting or exceeding the minimum required EU standard in 2023.
+This provides a high level of protection for bathers.
+More than three quarters of bathing waters were classified as Excellent with 114 bathing waters meeting the standard - down three from 2022.
+However, five bathing waters failed to meet the minimum standard and are classified as Poor.

 Members of the public can find out about bathing water quality on the EPA's Beaches.ie website (www.beaches.ie), or on bathing water notice boards at the beaches.